Filtered deformations of elliptic algebras: Filtered deformations

 For any associative algebra $A$, there is a natural map $\Der(A)\to \Der(Z(A))$ coming from the fact that any automorphism (and thus any infinitesimal automorphism) preserves the center.

 \begin{lem} A derivation of $B$ that is trivial on $Z(B)$ is inner. \end{lem}

-\begin{proof} A derivation of $B$ which is trivial on $Z(B)$ induces an $\sO_{E^+}$-linear derivation on ${\cal B}$, or equivalently a holomorphic family of derivations on the fibers of ${\cal B}$.
+\begin{proof} A derivation of $B$ which is trivial over $Z(B)$ may be viewed as an $\sO_{\Spec(Z(B))}$-linear derivation on the corresponding sheaf of algebras, and thus induces an $\sO_{E^+}$-linear derivation on ${\cal B}$ after removing the cone point, or equivalently a holomorphic family of derivations on the fibers of ${\cal B}$.
 Since those fibers are matrix algebras over fields, their derivations are necessarily inner.
 In particular, we may locally represent the given derivation as the commutator with a {\em traceless} matrix, and since this representation is canonical, it extends to a global such representation.
-By normality, a global section of ${\cal B}$ is an element of $B$, and thus the original derivation of $B$ is inner. \end{proof}
+As in the proof of Lemma \ref{lem:derivs_on_hcr}, a global section of ${\cal B}$ is an element of $B$, and thus the original derivation of $B$ is inner. \end{proof}

 \begin{rem} This argument fails in finite characteristic, since it uses the fact that the map $\Mat_n\to \Inn\Mat_n$ is split by the trace, which fails when $n$ is a multiple of the characteristic.
 Of course, any global splitting will do, so it in particular suffices to have {\em some} idempotent in $\End(V)$ with invertible trace, or equivalently for $V$ to have a summand with invertible rank.
 (Though even this appears to be stronger than needed for the conclusion to hold.) \end{rem}